Otto Fleischmann: Raoul Wallenberg

 Fleischmann worked with Wallenberg in attempts to protect members of the Hungarian Psychoanalytical community.
 The last meeting between Raoul Wallenberg and Pal Szalai, together with Fleischmann and Károly Szabó, was on the evening of January 12, 1945 at the Gyopár street Swedish Embassy at Wallenberg's "last supper" invitation.
 The next day — on January 13 — Wallenberg contacted the Russians to secure food and supplies for the people under his protection.
 He was detained by the Soviet forces on January 17, 1945.

 Menninger Foundation in the United States

 In 1949, Fleischmann joined the Menninger Clinic in Topeka, Kansas.
-On 25 May 1956, Dr. Fleischmann was re-elected to serve as Director of the Institute for the year 1956–57.
-Dr. Fleischmann, head of the psychoanalytic institute was doing psychotherapy behind a one-way vision screen, in full view of all the students.
+On 25 May 1956, Fleischmann was re-elected to serve as director of the institute for the year 1956–57.
+Fleischmann, head of the psychoanalytic institute was doing psychotherapy behind a one-way vision screen, in full view of all the students.
 The Clinic became the center of choice for Hollywood stars.
 Among these were: Judy Garland and Marilyn Monroe.

 While at the Menninger Clinic, Fleischmann met and married Dr. Gisela Ebert, a psychiatric resident.
 Their two children, Esther Fleischmann (b.
 1952) and David Fleischmann (b.
 1956, deceased) were born in Topeka.